-In this episode of Industrial Talk Podcast, host Scott MacKenzie speaks with Yoav Kutner, CEO and Co-Founder of Oro Inc, about technology change management through digital transformation transformation and the role of B2B eCommerce as part of a comprehensive selling strategy.
-Yoav is well known for co-founding the B2C eCommerce, Magento.
-After selling Magento to eBay, Yoav moved on to create the B2B-focused eCommerce platform, OroCommerce.
+In this episode of Industrial Talk Podcast, host Scott MacKenzie speaks with Yoav Kutner, CEO and Co-Founder of Oro Inc, about technology change management through digital transformation and the role of B2B eCommerce as part of a comprehensive selling strategy.
+Yoav is well known for co-founding the B2C eCommerce platform Magento.
+After selling Magento to eBay, Yoav moved on to create a B2B-focused eCommerce platform, OroCommerce.

 Below is a snippet from the interview:

 Scott: Can you give me a little background into OroCommerce?
 And what is it?

 Yoav: Absolutely.
 So OroCommerce actually came from what, again, what we learned through the years at Magento.
 The problem was that we started seeing more and more companies that were contacting us that were not necessarily selling directly to consumers, they were selling to other companies, which makes them a B2B company.
 So when we got approached at Magento, we said- yeah, absolutely, we can serve your needs and build on top of what we have already.
 But because we were so focused on the B2C side of the equation of this, we didn’t focus on the B2B features.
 So when we started working with B2B companies, we saw that fundamental features were missing in the platform.
 So fast forward, when I left the Magento.
 Eight months later, we created a new company called Oro and OroCommerce, a B2B eCommerce platform, is kind of our take on eCommerce, but for companies selling to other companies.